Need a new low-carb dessert? Try these healthy chocolate zucchini cookies. They’re a delicious way to sneak in more veggies or use up garden produce.

-And if you want more healthy cookie recipes, you’ll find a lot more low carb cookie recipes here on low carb yum.
+And if you want more healthy cookie recipes, you’ll find others in my keto snacks category here on low carb yum.

 We hope you enjoy these delicious zucchini cookies!
 If you do try the recipe, be sure to let us know what you think in the comments below.

 - 1/4 cup cacao powder or unsweetened cocoa powder